Reports: CVS To Buy Health Insurer Aetna For $69 Billion

 In fact, that program accounts for "the majority of their revenue," Starc says.
 "So while you might think of them as the drugstore, they're ultimately a big insurance company."

-Buying Aetna will make CVS even more of an insurance company, instead of a retail pharmacy.
+Buying Aetna will make CVS even more of an insurance company, instead of a retail pharmacy, she says.

 "It will allow them to have a large, captive audience for that insurance arm, and that might allow them to do a couple of things.
-They might be able to negotiate lower drug prices from manufacturers by virtue of their sheer size," she says — while noting that doesn't necessarily mean lower prices for consumers.
+They might be able to negotiate lower drug prices from manufacturers by virtue of their sheer size," Starc says, while noting that doesn't necessarily mean lower prices for consumers.

 "They might also be able to better align your pharmacy benefits and your health care benefits," she says.
 For instance, an integrated insurer could "provide pharmacy benefits to incentivize you to do things like fill your blood pressure pills so that you don't end up in the hospital."